ksmdmi5/MidtermProject/README.md

 ### How To Use

-Upon getting to the welcome page you are able to look around at the different breweries available in the Denver area.
+Upon getting to the welcome page you are able to look around at the different breweries available in Colorado.
 As a visitor you are also able to click on an individual brewery and take a look at what they have available and what registered have said about the brewery.
 If you wish to leave your own reviews or if you know of a brewery that is not on the website yet you can register an account by clicking the register button on the